hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

 ### ⚠️ Issue 4

 **Issue**
-Confirm and implement kitchen cupboard reorganization, ensuring accessibility and safety for all members.
+Clarify and improve communication and arrangements for privacy during appointments, especially when shared spaces are needed.

-- **Owner:** Jordan
+- **Owner:** All housemates*
-- **Blocking Factor:** Scheduling and coordination with other members
+- **Blocking Factor:** Pending further discussion and trial of new arrangements.
-- **Review Date / Check-in:** After planned cleaning date
+- **Review Date / Check-in:** Ongoing; revisit as needed

 ---